theronic/clojure-prompts/README.md

 ## How to Use These Prompts

-TODO: but basically put these *.mdc under `.cursor/rules` in your project and mention them in your CLAUDE.md file.
+TODO: but basically put these *.mdc files under `.cursor/rules` in your project and mention them in `CLAUDE.md` and/or `.cursor/README.md` file.

 A more convenient way to stay up-to-date with the latest versions will be to use a git submodule.
 I'm not sure how to do that without clobbering other files in your `.cursor/rules` path.